Hitting Kids

 “My dad beat me.”

 Her therapist, startled, asked what she meant.
-Natalie explained: she had brought home a disappointing report card, and her father responded by spanking her—angrily, repeatedly.
+Cassandra explained: she had brought home a disappointing report card, and her father responded by spanking her—angrily, repeatedly.

 The therapist reported it to Child Protective Services.
 But the case didn’t go anywhere.